Tennessee Supreme Court schedules 2 more execution dates

 The state was second only to Texas in the number of executions it carried out in 2019.
 The country as a whole has been moving away from putting inmates to death.

-Nichols was convicted of rape and first-degree felony murder in the 1988 death of Karen Pulley in Hamilton County.
-Smith was convicted of murder in the 1989 triple slayings of his estranged wife Judy Lynn Smith and her two sons from a previous marriage, Chad and Jason Burnett in Nashville.
+Nichols, now 60, was convicted of rape and first-degree felony murder in the 1988 death of Karen Pulley in Hamilton County.

+Smith, now 70, was convicted of murder in the 1989 triple slayings of his estranged wife Judy Lynn Smith and her two sons from a previous marriage, Chad and Jason Burnett , in Nashville.

 Tennessee resumed executions in August 2018, and four of the six prisoners put to death since have chosen the electric chair, a method no other state has used since 2009.